 Sometimes, your customers or prospects won’t agree to an in-person visit or a phone call.
 Other times, you might not even have their information to speak with them.
 That’s okay.

 Instead, you can conduct a survey.
 View this as a qualification exercise in disguise.
-Ask the same questions you would in an interview, but limit the amount to a handful of really hard hitting questions that will give you the most data with the least amount of pushback.
+Ask the same questions you would in an interview, but limit the amount to a handful of really hard-hitting questions that will give you the most data with the least amount of pushback.

-Testing your questions internally, and with a small email send, will give you an ideal of how well received your questions are and if there are any issues with the survey.
+Testing your questions internally, and with a small email send, will give you an idea of how well received your questions are and if there are any issues with the survey.
 Tools like Survey Monkey and others make sending out and testing your survey easy.

 Be careful though, make sure you understand the significance of your survey responses to avoid making poor decisions.
 It is essential that you know your population and sample size so you can calculate your margin of error and confidence level.
 This will give your data more meaning and prevent misconceptions.